-The Colorado Medical Power of Attorney requires an Agent to act in a representative capacity for a Principal who can no longer adequately communicate their own health care wishes due to incapacity or disability.
-The Agent must follow the terms, directives, conditions, or limitations stated in the document, and in the case these are not noted, they must act in what they determine to be in the best interests of the Principal.
-The Agent’s powers include making medical treatment decisions and giving informed consent to or refusal of medical treatment on behalf of the Principal.
+The Colorado Medical Durable Power of Attorney (for Healthcare Decisions), requires an agent to act in a representative capacity for a person (known as the “declarant”) who can no longer adequately communicate their own health care wishes due to incapacity or disability.
+The agent must follow the terms, directives, conditions, and/or limitations stated in the document, and in the case said terms are not clearly stated, the agent must act in a way they determine to be in the best interests of the declarant.
+The agent’s powers include making medical treatment decisions and giving informed consent (or refusal) to medical treatment on behalf of the principal.

 State Laws & Signing Requirements